What happens after being charged?

 What you can do next and how LawConnect can help

-1. Gather all documents related to your charge, including the charge sheet, police statement, and any correspondence from the court
+1. Gathering documents related to the charge, including the charge sheet, police statement, and any correspondence from the court, is something people often do

-2. Write down the facts as you remember them, including any witnesses or evidence that supports your position
+2. Writing down the facts as remembered, including any witnesses or evidence, is something people often do

-4. Clarify what happened at your arrest and any statements you made to police
+4. Clarifying what happened at arrest and any statements made to police is something people often do

-5. Prepare for your first court appearance by understanding the charges and having any necessary documents ready
+5. Preparing for a first court appearance by becoming familiar with the charges and any relevant documents is something people often do

-6. Consider whether you need a bail application prepared in advance
+6. Considering whether a bail application may be prepared in advance is something people often do

-7. Research what criminal charges you face and the general sentencing range for similar matters
+7. Researching the criminal charges involved and the general sentencing range for similar matters is something people often do.

-8. Make a list of questions for a lawyer during your first consultation
+8. Preparing a list of questions for a lawyer ahead of a first consultation is something people often do.

 How LawConnect can help

-Being charged can feel overwhelming, and understanding what comes next is crucial.
+Being charged can feel overwhelming, and people often seek to understand what comes next.
 LawConnect provides personalised legal information through our AI legal assistant, which can help you understand the criminal court process, what to expect at each stage, and the options available to you.

 You can start by asking questions about bail applications, criminal charges, what happens at a first court appearance, or the steps involved in the criminal trial process.
 Our AI assistant will provide general legal information tailored to your situation.

-However, only a licensed lawyer can provide legal advice specific to your circumstances and help you develop a strategy for your case.
+However, only a licensed lawyer can provide legal advice specific to particular circumstances.
 We can connect you with experienced criminal lawyers who can review your case, advise you on your options, and represent you throughout the process.

 Not sure what comes next?